MicrosoftDocs/architecture-center/docs/solution-ideas/articles/onboarding-customers-with-a-cloud-native-serverless-architecture.md

 <p>Information about the new customer is posted to a web endpoint.</p>
 </div>
 <div class="architecture-tooltip-content" id="architecture-tooltip-2">
-<p>The customerâ€™s photo is posted to Cognitive Services Face API.
+<p>The customer’s photo is posted to Cognitive Services Face API.
 Face API associates
-the customerâ€™s photo and name.</p>
+the customer’s photo and name.</p>
 </div>
 <div class="architecture-tooltip-content" id="architecture-tooltip-3">
 <p>The customer information is recorded in Dynamics 365 or other CRM.</p>